Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - Basic to intermediate SQL and python.
 - Basic understanding of dbt fundamentals.
 We recommend the [dbt Fundamentals course](https://courses.getdbt.com/collections) if you're interested.
-- High level machine learning process (encoding, training, testing)
+- High level understanding of machine learning processes (encoding, training, testing)
 - Simple ML algorithms &mdash; we will use logistic regression to keep the focus on the *workflow*, not algorithms!

-- *Bonus: if you have completed [this dbt workshop](https://quickstarts.snowflake.com/guide/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/index.html?index=..%2F..index#0) to have hands on keyboard practice with concepts like the source, ref, tests, and docs in dbt.
-By having completed that workshop, you will gain the most of this dbt python + snowpark workshop.

 ### What you'll build